Dyarven/haproxy-socat-swiss-knife/README.md

 ---

 ## 🛠 Features
-- **Simplified use:** Interactive menu with preconfigured complex commands for fast supervision.
+- **Simple to use:** Interactive menu with preconfigured complex commands for fast supervision.
-- **Speed:** Diagnose network problems quickly.
+- **Fast:** Diagnose network problems quickly.
 - **Self descriptive:** Pretty much run and gun.
 - **Lightweight & Efficient:** Ensures minimal resource usage for smooth performance.
 - **Native:** Fully made in bash.
+-
 ## ⚠️ Important
 - Requires socat package and a running haproxy with the stats socket configured with admin permissions (duh)
 - Note that my functions assume that your HAProxy configuration doesn't have stick table IDs specified, so they share the backend name.